MadeAgents/ColorBench/README.md

 </p> -->

-# <a id="english-version"></a>🎨 ColorBench: Benchmarking Mobile Agents with Graph-Structured Framework for Complex Long-Horizon Tasks
+# <a id="english-version"></a>🎨 [WWW'26 Oral] ColorBench: Benchmarking Mobile Agents with Graph-Structured Framework for Complex Long-Horizon Tasks
 <p align="center">
   <a href="README.md">English</a> | <a href="README_zh.md">简体中文</a>
 </p>